 Because of their water-reactive and/or pyrophoric nature, alkali metals are usually stored under an inert atmosphere and/or mineral oil.
 This also reduces the rate of formation of dangerous peroxides.
 Note: lithium should not be stored under nitrogen because the two can react to form lithium nitride, Li3N.

 Finally, note there is a great difference between an alkali metal and an alkali metal cation.
-For example, (elemental) sodium metal, Na, is quite dangerous to work with, whereas sodium chloride (which contains the sodium ion, Na+, and chloride ion, Cl-) is common table salt.
+For example, (elemental) sodium metal, Na, is quite dangerous to work with, whereas sodium chloride (which contains the sodium cation, Na+, and chloride cation, Cl-) is common table salt.
 Then again, excessive dietary salt intake is associated with hypertension (high blood pressure).

 Do not work with alkali metals unless you have had special training from someone who is experienced in working with these materials.
 Most accidents involving alkali metals tend to occur when one is cleaning up and "quenching" the alkali metal.
 Such procedures usually involve the use of flammable organic solvents, making such accidents quite severe.
 A proper Class D extinguisher should be available where alkali metals are utilized.

-The lithium ion (Li+) is a psychoactive agent so avoid inhalation or ingestion of lithium-containing materials by using proper personal protective equipment such as dust masks, fume hoods, and gloves.
+The lithium ion (Li+) is a psychoactive agent so avoid inhalation or ingestion of lithium-containing materials by using proper personal protective equipment such as dust masks and gloves as well as engineering controls such as fume hoods.
 See below for links concerning the use of lithium in treating manic depression (bipolar disorder).

 Disclaimer: The information contained herein is believed to be true and accurate, however ILPI makes no guarantees concerning the veracity of any statement.
 Use of any information on this page is at the reader's own risk.
 ILPI strongly encourages the reader to consult the appropriate local, state and federal agencies concerning the matters discussed herein.